Corey Webster

 FIBA EXPERIENCE

-Webster was selected to play for the Tall Blacks at the 2014 FIBA Basketball World Cup in Spain.
-There, New Zealand (3-2) advanced to the second round of the tournament where they were eliminated by Lithuania (71-76).
-Webster (13.7 ppg) and Kirk Penney (10.8 ppg) would lead the team in scoring as New Zealand finished 15th overall.
+Webster was selected to play for New Zealand at the 2014 FIBA Basketball World Cup in Spain, where the Tall Blacks finished with a 3-2 record in the group stage, advancing to the second round of the tournament.
+There, they were eliminated by Lithuania (71-76).
+Webster emerged as one of New Zealand’s top offensive threats, averaging 13.7 points per game, second only to Kirk Penney (10.8 ppg), as the Tall Blacks finished 15th overall.

-was selected for the Tall Blacks to compete at the 2019 FIBA World Cup, in what was a rebuilding year for New Zealand, with legends Kirk Penney, Mika Vukona, Phil Jones and Pero Cameron all retiring since the previous World Cup campaign.
-In the opening round New Zealand would defeat Montenegro (83–93) but lose to Brazil (94–102) and Greece (97–103) which eliminated them from proceeding to the second round.
-At the conclusion of the preliminary rounds, Webster was the leading scorer of the tournament with 25 points per game.
-New Zealand would defeat Japan (111–81) and Turkey (102–101) in the classification games to finish in nineteenth place.
-Webster (22.8 ppg and 5.6 apg) would finish the tournament second in scoring efficiency, third in scoring. and ninth overall in assists.
+Webster was again selected for the 2019 FIBA Basketball World Cup, a tournament that marked a rebuilding era for the Tall Blacks following the retirements of Kirk Penney, Mika Vukona, Phil Jones, and Pero Cameron.
+New Zealand started with a win over Montenegro (93-83) but suffered narrow losses to Brazil (94-102) and Greece (97-103), eliminating them from contention for the second round.
+Despite the teams early exit, Webster was the leading scorer of the tournament at the conclusion of the preliminary rounds, averaging 25 points per game.
+New Zealand rebounded with wins over Japan (111-81) and Turkey (102-101) in the classification games, finishing 19th overall.
+Webster finished the tournament second in scoring efficiency, third in scoring (22.8 ppg), and ninth overall in assists (5.6 apg).

 FIBA TOTAL STATISTICS